Latin Grammy Award for Best Children's Music Album

 The Latin Grammy Award for Best Children's Music Album is an honor presented annually at the Latin Grammy Awards, a ceremony that recognizes excellence and promotes awareness of cultural diversity and the contributions of Latin musicians in the United States and worldwide.
 The award has been presented every year since the inaugural ceremony, which took place at the Staples Center in Los Angeles.

 The category is limited to children's music albums, intended to be educational and to support the intellectual, musical, motor, and language development of children up to 8 years old.
 It is awarded to the artist responsible for 51% or more of the album’s playing time; if no artist qualifies, the award is presented to the producer.
 Recordings in Portuguese-language are also eligible.

 Brazilian singer and television host Xuxa and Spanish clown and musician Emilio Aragón Bermúdez, known as "Miliki", are the only artists to have won the award more than once, with two wins each.
 Xuxa is also the most nominated artist in the category, with seven nominations.

 Winners and nominees

-Two-time winner Miliki pictured alongside brothers Fofó and Gaby.

 Brazilian singer and TV host Xuxa won the award in 2002 and 2003.

 Brazilian singer Adriana Calcanhotto won the award in 2006.

 Puerto Rican singer Miguelito won the award in 2008.

 Colombian singer Carlos Vives has won the award twice, in 2009 and 2025, both times as a producer.

 Argentine musician Luis Pescetti won the award in 2010.

 Venezuelan singer María Teresa Chacín won the award in 2012.

 Marc Anthony won the award in 2017.